Automattic/wp-calypso/desktop/docs/install.md

 1. Check that you have all prerequisites (Git, Node, NPM).
 See below for more details.
 2. Create a /config/secrets.json file and fill it with [secrets](../secrets.md)
-3. `make run` to build and run the app
+3. `make desktop-run` to build and run the app

 ## Prerequisites